X

 7. Sprinkle the cheddar evenly over the top, and transfer the skillet to the oven.

-8. Bake uncovered for 15 minutes, or until the cheese is bubbling and golden on top.
+8. Bake uncovered for 20-25 minutes, or until the potatoes are fork tender and the cheese is bubbling and golden on top.

 9. Let the dish rest for 5–10 minutes before serving.
 Taste and adjust seasoning with salt and pepper, if needed.